 Braydon loves bunk beds, so he was pretty excited about sleeping on the bottom bunk (it only took 4 head bonks before he figured out you can’t stand up on the lower bunk bed).

-The suite overlooks the village centre (the above picture was captured from the living room of the suite), which provided entertainment for the boys when the groomers cleaned the village snow each morning.
+The suite overlooks the village centre.
+The above picture was captured from the living room of our hotel suite.
+This view provided much needed entertainment for the boys when the groomers cleaned the village snow each morning.

 There are plenty of great dining options in the village.
 We spent our first evening at the Black Diamond Bar & Grill, located on the ground floor of the Chateau Big White.

 We also had lunch at the restaurant because our hotel gave us two complimentary drink tickets (we have a strict policy to never say no to free beer).
-I highly recommend the grilled Caesar salad with a Tree Brewing Beach Blonde Lager – it’s a perfect pairing.
+I’d recommend the grilled Caesar salad with a Tree Brewing Beach Blonde Lager – it’s a perfect pairing.

-Our time at Big White was filled with plenty of winter fun.
+Our time at Big White was filled with winter fun.

 From snowboarding to ice climbing to snow tubing to fine dining.
 We love that Big White embraces family travel and creates a welcoming atmosphere for those with little ones – it’s so refreshing and it makes a world of difference.